JustinaRaz/Projects/README.md

 # Projects

 ## Overview
-This repository is used for storing project,exam-related files and other resources.
+This repository is used for storing project, exam-related files and other resources.

 ## Repository Structure
 - `/Bachelor's thesis`: Contains code and the paper of my Bachelor's thesis.